Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 Made skeletons of potential useful methods: getCurr() and getNext().
 Also set all the elements of path to true for being onpath.
 Not entirely sure how to access path from bloon, still thinking about solutions.

+### date 5/27

+Created a new class called "rounds".
+The idea is that each wave will be contained in a "Round" -- I'm oping that this may fix the problem of Round being able to access the path as the rounds will have a path (maybe?).
 ## Anna Lau

 ### date 5/22